 Tyler DWI/DUI Lawyers

 Were you charged with driving while intoxicated?
-At Rollings Wood & Pace, our Tyler DWI lawyers have experience handling these kinds of charges, and we understand what it takes to build a strong defense to help you protect your future and your driving privileges.
+At Rollings Wood & Pace, our Tyler DWI lawyers have experience handling these kinds of charges, and we understand what it takes to build a strong defense to help you protect your future and driving privileges.
 Call our firm today to schedule a free consultation about how to avoid a criminal conviction.

-What are the Penalties for DUI/DWI?
+What are the Penalties for DUI/DWI in Texas?

 For first-time DWIs, you may be charged with a Class B or Class A misdemeanor.